 ‘Performance is suffering due to a lack of engagement’.
 That has been the dominant narrative over the past year.
 Some surveys even suggest that more than half the workforce is ‘quiet quitting’1.
 All this makes for exciting headlines, but it doesn’t quite stack up for leaders in the real world.
 At best, it is too simplistic; at worst, it’s just plain wrong!

 In reality, few teams would say they are operating at 80% or 90% productivity or efficiency.
 Indeed, our data puts the figure at between 65% and 75% in most organizations.
 So, there are valid grounds for suggesting a significant ‘productivity problem’ (or opportunity) in the workplace.
 However, it is not the one most pundits are talking about.

-When you ask executives why they are not operating at 90 or 100% productivity or efficiency you will hear an entirely different set of reasons.
+When you ask leaders why they are not operating at 90 or 100% productivity or efficiency, you will hear an entirely different set of reasons.
 It is not due to a lack of skill, motivation or engagement, and it is not that they don’t want to be productive or efficient.
 Rather, it is because so many things get in the way of them doing their work.

 Inefficiencies bound and the larger organizations the greater the inefficiencies.
 But the source is not what you would expect.
 It is not lazy or disengaged employees.

 ‘Standardizing and measuring work is what they are good at, and most are more comfortable reading surveys about employee engagement than talking to people about what it feels like to work in their company.‘

 What is really draining productivity?

 Our research and data (gathered from thousands of teams) point to 10 factors draining productivity and efficiency in large organizations.
 These are shown in the “What’s Draining Productivity” (WDP) model below: